eth-educators/eth-docker-docs/website/docs/Usage/ImportKeys.md

 For mainnet, best practice is to create keys using a Linux Live USB and the official [staking-deposit-cli](https://github.com/ethereum/staking-deposit-cli).
 I have a [YouTube walkthrough](https://www.youtube.com/watch?v=oDELXYNSS5w) for this process.
 Make sure to safeguard your mnemonic and only ever keep it offline!
 In steel and in a safe is best.

-### You want to create keys with eth-docker
+### You want to create keys with Eth Docker

-If you are going to use the deposit-cli that is bundled with eth-docker, please make sure to edit `.env` and that the `COMPOSE_FILE` line contains `:deposit-cli.yml`.
+If you are going to use the deposit-cli that is bundled with Eth Docker, please make sure to edit `.env` and that the `COMPOSE_FILE` line contains `:deposit-cli.yml`.
 You can edit with `nano .env`.

 Make sure you're in the project directory, `cd ~/eth-docker` by default.